wp-media/imagify-plugin/readme.txt

 = What is Image Compression? =

-Learn more about image compression, check that: <a href="https://imagify.io/images-compression">https://imagify.io/images-compression</a>
+Learn more about image compression, check that: [https://imagify.io/images-compression](https://imagify.io/images-compression)

 = Why use Imagify to optimize you images? =